 How to add an endpoint

-- Log into your StackPath Control Panel
+- Log into your StackPath Control Portal

-- Navigate to the WAF tab for your selected Stack and select the site you want to modify
+- Navigate to the Sites tab for your selected Stack and select the site you want to modify

-- Paths are recursively allowed.
+- are recursively allowed.
 For example, api/ allows api/v1/*, api/v2/*, etc.

-- Add multiple paths for multiple APIs
+- require multiple entries for multiple APIs

 Changes will be automatically applied, and your API should be accessible.
 Test your endpoints by performing a cURL on any endpoint to verify that data is retrievable outside of a browser.
 A 200 server response code should be returned.